d3pant/Agropal/README.md

-# Reboot the Earth — Wildfire Agricultural Advisory System
+# Agropal — Wildfire Agricultural Advisory System

 An AI-powered wildfire monitoring and agricultural advisory system for farms anywhere in the United States.
 The farmer pins their location during onboarding — all agents use that pin as the source of truth.
 Detects fire threats in real time and activates downstream agents (Crop, Livestock, ERPC — the Economic Reporting & Policy Coordinator) when risk thresholds are crossed.